Restaurant serves ethnic cuisine - with side-dish of conflict resolution

 "To talk about global issues over a meal?
 I just had to get on board with this," she said.
 "It's non-confrontational, people are having conversations about things, and exchanging ideas, thoughts, views, everything."

 The agendas for debate are far from rigid.
-On one table conversation soon swayed toward the topics of the Scottish referendum and the current state of music education in the UK.
+On one table conversation soon swayed towards the topics of the Scottish referendum and the current state of music education in the UK.

 On another, a pair of Burmese friends discussed how they had never attended such an event before and could usually share Burmese food only in one of the few Buddhist monasteries in the capital.